Facility Management Best Practices

 One thing that is often overlooked in this respect is standardisation.
 If different branches or departments are using different systems to communicate internally, it makes open communications between those branches and departments considerably more difficult.
 Keeping the entire organisation on a system that is the same regardless of the department will remove much of this friction..

 Distinguish but Don’t Neglect

-Facility property management may sometimes be separated out from facilities management, with the former focussing on the building itself, whereas the latter focusses on the people and processes.
+Facility property management may sometimes be separated from facilities management, with the former focusing on the building itself, whereas the latter focuses on the people and processes.